jeremydcherry/jeremydcherry.github.io/content/mixes.md

 # Mixes

-### A collection of my favorite mixes for your ears
+### The combination of my love for both mixtapes and album art

 ---